gkulasik/grpc_assistant_server/README.md

 `./start_grpc_assistant.sh`

-Will start the Rails server, postgres DB, and run migrations.
+Will start the Rails server, Postgres DB, and run migrations.
 Access from localhost:3000 by default.

 ### Stop the service

 `./stop_grpc_assistant.sh`

 Will shutdown and remove the server and DB containers.

+### Update the service

+`./update_grpc_assistant.sh`

+Will stop the service, git pull the latest changes, and rebuild the docker container.

 ### Set the protos source
-It is important for the service and grpcurl to know where the proto files are.
+The service and grpcurl need to know where the proto files are.
 The docker container **cannot** see files outside of its local directory.
 There are two options to the service with access to local proto files.
 Getting the protos config right is the most difficult part to ensure the command and execute endpoints work correctly.

 #### Option 1
 Copy proto files/directories into the directory created by git clone.
 Docker and the service will have access to its directory and any child directories.

 #### Option 2 (Preferred)
-Provide access to directories outside of the service directory via docker compose volumes.
+Provide access to directories outside of the service directory via docker-compose volumes.
 This is already partially configured in the docker-compose.yml file.

 ```
 docker-compose.yml